nicholaslenz12/JSFX/README.md

 # JSFX
-A collection of audio effects written in JSFX.
+A collection of audio effects written as JSFX.
 There are compatible with REAPER (Digital Audio Workstation).

 ## The current effects are: